 Advertising is now an intruder on your Facebook page, a pop-up annoyance as you shop on the web, and a poorly suited salesman littering your inbox with unsolicited offers.
 In the future, advertising is only going to get slicker, more personalized, and more insidious.
 We parents have one tough job ahead, so let’s get started.

 #1.
-Fake It Till You Make It
+Fake It Until You Make It

 I know it’s far easier said than done, but boosting your child’s body image begins with improving your own.

-But you most likely have a lifelong dissatisfaction with some aspect of your appearance, and may have many years of negative psychology to unravel.
+But you most likely have a lifelong dissatisfaction with some aspect of your appearance and may have many years of negative psychology to unravel.

 Begin in the knowledge that feeling more positive about your body can be as easy as trying these techniques of ‘fake it till you make it’: